 Anglesey – Active Island

-We are an Island with an incredibly varied mix of landscapes.
+Anglesey is an island with an incredibly varied mix of landscapes.
 Our boltholes and hideaways are either next to lovely, rugged headlands, quiet little coves and great sandy beaches or in the elegant town of Beaumaris.
 We are enveloped by water so where better to come to try your hand at a range of water sports and activities?

 We have rib rides, kayaking, canoeing around the coves, coasteering down a cliff, sailing to see the seals, kite surfing, wind surfing.
 We can pretty much facilitate any almost any water-based activity.

 You may play golf on one of the 9 golf courses.
 Each are different but well worth an investment is the Anglesey Golf pass which allows you to play at no fewer than five different courses.
 Or the same course five times.
-So book one of our cottages and you can sample all of the courses on the Island over a week!
-Holyhead is seven miles away with a heath land course or Bull bay the same distance in the other direction.
+So book one of our cottages and you can sample all of the courses on this active island over a week!
+Holyhead is seven miles away with a heath land course or Bull Bay the same distance in the other direction.

 We have birds nesting in their thousands on the sea cliffs in early summer.
 The best local place to see them is South Stack near Holyhead where TV cameras give a bird’s eye view (could not help that one!) from Ellin’s Tower Seabird Centre.
 You might spot the iconic bird of Anglesey, the chough.
 South Stack has a few breeding pairs.
 Plus you can watch the puffins there too.
 Cemlyn Nature Reserve is quieter and has wonderful places to watch the birds.